taikinman/langrila/README.md

     - Gemini on Google AI
     - Gemini on VertexAI
     - Claude of Anthropic
-    - Claude using Amazon bedrock
+    - Claude using Amazon Bedrock
 - Image input
 - Message system in langrila
 - Multi-turn conversation with multiple client